crkn-rcdr/OCR-Evaluations/README.md

 ### Where ABBYY is stronger

 ABBYY tends to be stronger when the document problem is not only "read the text" but "extract reliable business data from messy documents with controls."

 Its advantages include:

-- mature commercial OCR and ICR focused on business documents
 - strong layout and field-aware extraction behavior
 - built-in validation concepts such as rules, dictionaries, expected formats, and external record checks
+- a more integrated path from ingestion to structured output
+- mature commercial OCR and ICR focused on business documents
 - optional human review workflows for uncertain cases
-- a more integrated path from ingestion to structured output

 In other words, ABBYY often wins by combining recognition with structure, constraints, and workflow-level quality control.

 ### Where Paddle is stronger

 Paddle tends to be stronger when you want openness, flexibility, and control over how the OCR stack is assembled.

 Its advantages include:

 - open-source access to models and pipelines
-- multiple operating modes for different tasks
 - easier experimentation across OCR-first and VLM-based approaches
 - direct control over preprocessing, layout analysis, and pipeline selection
 - easier integration into custom research or engineering workflows without a commercial platform dependency

 In this repo specifically, Paddle is useful because it exposes more of the pipeline knobs that can be tuned, swapped, or inspected during benchmarking.

 ### OCR philosophy: integrated platform vs modular stack

 ABBYY and Paddle are solving related problems, but they package the solution very differently.

 ABBYY behaves more like an integrated platform: